wendiiking/testing-a-repo-fork/sales_report.md

 ---

-After going through the dataset, I noticed that there were some blank columns at the end and some of the columns had the #REF error in them and some of the had free written under the size column.
+After going through the dataset, I noticed that there were some blank columns at the end and some of the columns had the #REF error in them and some of them had free written under the size column.

 <img src="https://user-images.githubusercontent.com/74875008/232816378-da266c76-25f5-400c-83cd-e402ee37e6ce.png" alt="Github" width="500" height="300"/>